-Ear cropping is a very controversial subject thought by some to be cruel and excessive.
+Ear cropping is a very controversial subject.
+The practice is believed by some to be cruel and unnecessary.
 Others consider the procedure quite routine and harmless.

 The official position of the American Veterinary Medical Association (AVMA) states that it "opposes ear cropping and tail docking of dogs when done solely for cosmetic purposes."

-Ear cropping is illegal in many countries, including much of Europe.
-Many believe the practice will eventually be banned in the US as well.
+Ear cropping has been made illegal in many countries, including much of Europe.
+Some experts believe the practice will eventually be banned in the US as well.